+The interior of the museum literally presents itself to the Bund with its raised glazed facade overlooking the Bund.
+The museum comprises a whopping 40,000 sqm of exhibition space.
 The PMoA aims to become a stage for dialogue through art, and major contributor to cultural exchanges between China and other countries when it opens.
 Construction began in September 2017 and is scheduled to be completed in early 2021.

 Century Park in Pudong is set to get two major cultural venues opening this year — a library and museum.
 Alongside the current Shanghai Science and Technology Museum and Shanghai Oriental Art Center, they will comprise a "cultural hinterland" for Pudong.
 The east branch of the Shanghai Museum will stretch over 105,000 sqm, more than double the size of the Puxi branch which opened in People’s Square in 1996.

 This gigantic new 115,000 sqm library will compliment the museum and reinforce Century Park as a major cultural destination.
 According to the architects the building is conceived as a singular monolithic object floating above the tree canopy within the park.
 The main library volume floats above two pavilions that will house a 1,200-seat performance venue, exhibition and events space and a dedicated children’s library, that will all open up towards a series of landscaped courtyards and gardens.

+The skyline of Suzhou Creek is being transformed with this 300,000 sqm mixed-use shopping complex, comprising a "mountain forest," dubbed the city’s Hanging Gardens of Babylon.
 As its name states, the development imitates a hill-like topography with concrete structural columns that widen at the top to allow 1,000 trees to be planted as hanging gardens.
 The development is sited along Moganshan and Changhua roads in Putuo District to the east of the Changhua Road Bridge close to the M50 arts district.
 British architects Heatherwick Studio imagined a green mountain in a relatively dense but flat city.
 The initial phases of the “1,000 Trees” project will include restaurants, museums, art galleries and entertainment sites.
 The riverside region was the former site of China’s earliest private flour factory.

 Shanghai has some exemplary industrial adaptive re-use developments.
 This one is no exception.
 This project by local architects TJAD Original Design Studio, which forms part of the wider Yangpu Riverside regeneration project, takes an unremarkable disused tobacco warehouse and converted it into a multi-functional cultural space.
 At the same time the building acts as a huge green bridge connecting the city to the river bank over a public road.

 With all these flagship cultural venues, high quality parks and riverfront spaces, and renewal of old factories and warehouses, Shanghai is clearly investing heavily to reach its stated goal of becoming a city of innovation, humanity and sustainability.
 We look forward to profiling some of these projects and more in greater detail during the year.